 Semi-slick tires are an interesting breed that combines a fast-rolling center with downhill cornering knobs.
 The result is a tire that keeps its speed on straight-a-ways and through loose corners.
 Intended use can range from trail riding to downhill on buff courses.

-Gerow tested this tire shortly after its release.
-The LG1 semi-slick “is fantastic for most conditions, it’s reasonably priced compared to other sturdy gravity treads, and it is built to last.
+Gerow tested this mountain bike tire shortly after its release.
+The e*thirteen LG1 semi-slick “is fantastic for most conditions, it’s reasonably priced compared to other sturdy gravity treads, and it is built to last.
 If you are looking for a faster-rolling option that won’t compromise braking and cornering traction, the e*thirteen LG1 EN Semi-Slick is definitely worth its weight.”

 The center knobs on the e*thirteen LG1 semi-slick tires are short and packed.
 They also keep a slight ramp for better rolling speed.
 There are small sipes on every center knob for better traction, and diagonal siping on the tall cornering knobs.